Peter Meijer: Early life and education

 Meijer was born in Grand Rapids, Michigan.
-He is the oldest son of Hank Meijer and the grandson of Frederik Meijer, whose father, Hendrik Meijer, founded supermarket chain Meijer after he emigrated to the United States from the Netherlands.
-Forbes has recognized his family as one of the wealthiest in Michigan, with a net worth above $6 billion.
+He is the oldest son of Hank Meijer and the grandson of Frederik Meijer, whose father, Hendrik Meijer, founded the Meijer supermarket chain after he emigrated to the United States from the Netherlands.
+The Meijer family owns the Meijer superstore chain.
+Forbes has recognized the Meijer family as one of the wealthiest in Michigan, with a net worth above $6 billion.
 His financial disclosures list more than $50 million in assets, primarily from a Meijer family trust.

 During Meijer's childhood, his parents legally changed the spelling of his surname to 'Meyer', in an effort to shield him from any favoritism or criticism in his school years for being a member of the prominent Meijer family.
 He legally readopted the family name at age eighteen.

 Meijer graduated from East Grand Rapids High School in 2006.
 He initially studied for one year at the United States Military Academy at West Point before transferring to Columbia University in 2008, graduating with a bachelor's degree in cultural anthropology in 2012.
 At Columbia, he was an advocate for reinstating the Reserve Officers' Training Corps on campus.
 He was also a volunteer emergency medical technician for Columbia University's emergency medical services.

+Iraq War

 From 2008 to 2016, Meijer served in the United States Army Reserve and was deployed to Iraq from 2010 into 2011, serving as an intelligence advisor.

 In 2017, Meijer graduated from the New York University Stern School of Business with a Master of Business Administration.
-He is married to Gabriella Zacarias.

-Career
+Personal life

+Meijer married Gabriella Zacarias in 2016.
+They have one child.

+Analyst career

 From 2013 to 2015, Meijer worked as a conflict analyst for an international NGO.
 He was later employed by Olympia Development of Michigan of Ilitch Holdings as an analyst from April 2018 to January 2019.
 During this time, Meijer also worked on veterans projects such as Project Rubicon, was on the advisory board of the With Honor super political action committee, and assisted with urban renewal projects throughout Michigan.